ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 - A new table "protocol" is created which stores (id, timestamp, job_id).
 - When a worker fetches the job it stores a new protocol entry for the job to the database.
 - After all 10 000 jobs are processed the protocol table is loaded, ordered by primary key.
-- The sequence of Job IDs is analyzed: for the each position a diff sequence is computed
+- The sequence of Job IDs is analyzed: for each protocol record a diff sequence is computed

 \\(\text{Diff}_i = \lvert i - \text{job_idx}_i \rvert \\)
 If there is no reordering the Diff sequence would be \\(0,0,0,0,...,0\\)

-All charts below are C4.large benchmarks with MySQL:
+All plots below are C4.large benchmarks with MySQL.
+The plots are histograms of Diff.

 [![Beanstalkd job ordering](/static/queue02/counts_run_1513507259_mysql_conn2_dm1_dtsx0_dretry1_batch10000_cl0_window0_verify1.json.png)](/static/queue02/counts_run_1513507259_mysql_conn2_dm1_dtsx0_dretry1_batch10000_cl0_window0_verify1.json.png)
 Beanstalkd preserves the job ordering quite well.

 [![Pessimistic job ordering](/static/queue02/counts_run_1513587645_mysql_conn0_dm0_dtsx1_dretry1_batch10000_cl0_window0_verify1.json.png)](/static/queue02/counts_run_1513587645_mysql_conn0_dm0_dtsx1_dretry1_batch10000_cl0_window0_verify1.json.png)
-Pessimistic with 1 delete retry (original implementation) Here is apparent some jobs runs multiple times
+Pessimistic with 1 delete retry (original implementation).
+Here is apparent that some jobs runs multiple times - high reordering.
+The job expiration time was set to 4 seconds.

 [![Pessimistic job ordering](/static/queue02/counts_run_1513585597_mysql_conn0_dm0_dtsx0_dretry5_batch10000_cl0_window0_verify1.json.png)](/static/queue02/counts_run_1513585597_mysql_conn0_dm0_dtsx0_dretry5_batch10000_cl0_window0_verify1.json.png)